SHI 2026 Tournament Summary - Toronto, Ontario, Canada - March 5-7, 2026

 3/5/26 - 12pm - Dare Devils vs. Barrie Colts - Scotiabank Pond Arena, Rink 4

 The Dare Devils opened the tournament with a game against the Barrie Colts.
 Barrie, Ontario is one of Canada's hockey hotbeds and it seemed like the Colts weren't happy seeing a team sporting the same jerseys as Jack Hughes, and were looking to exact revenge for all of Canada.
 The Colts came out of the gates jumping with several early goals and they continually swarmed the Dare Devils throughout the game.
 Eventually, the Dare Devils found their rhythm and were able to mount a counterattack and put some pressure on the talented Colts goaltender.
 However, while putting forth a valiant effort, our NJ squad did not have enough in the tank and lost the game by a wide margin.
 All of the Dare Devils stepped up their game to try and matchup with one of the best teams we have ever played against.
-Patrick Hung, who played a excellent all-around game, put the Dare Devils on the scoreboard by converting his own rebound midway through the second period.
+Patrick Hung, who played an excellent all-around game, put the Dare Devils on the scoreboard by converting his own rebound midway through the second period.
 Liam Smith, Shea Passikoff, James Cooney and Kieran O'Malley all had several scoring opportunities but couldn't solve the top-notch Colts goaltender.
-Theodore Howard, Connor Hung and Ayden Duran all played spirited defensive games and did their best to slow the Barrie attach.
+Theodore Howard, Connor Hung and Ayden Duran all played spirited defensive games and did their best to slow the Barrie attack.
 A special thank you goes out to our guest goaltenders, Linus and Joseph, for backstopping us today and limiting the damage with the onslaught of Barrie shots on net.

 3/6/26 - 9:15am - Dare Devils vs. Grandravine - Scotiabank Pond Arena, Rink 3